Madison Chock and Evan Bates on their Olympic Ice Dance Fall

 Read more: We Could See An Incredible Olympic Ice Dancing Achievement Tonight

-As they entered their combination spin hallway through their four minute program, the pair found themselves sprawled on the ice.
+As they entered their combination spin halfway through their four minute program, however, the pair found themselves sprawled on the ice.
 “I think we clicked blades entering the spin, and it’s really impossible to spin with that kind of friction,” says Bates.
 “One moment things were going exactly how we wanted to, and the next moment in a flash, disaster stuck.
 There’s no other way to put it really.”

 Chock has been battling a foot injury all season; she says she detached two bone fragments which are being held only by cartilage, and it’s painful when she stands on her foot or puts impact on the foot.
 She’s been taping the foot for extra support and received cortisone shots last summer, but put off any consideration of surgery so that she could compete this season.